kquist/DoubleML-Python/README.md

-# ML2
+#DoubleML
-The DoubleML package is intended to be used to implement the estimation procedure developed in "Double Machine Learning for Treatment and Causal Parameters" by Victor Chernozhukov, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, and Whitney Newey.
-The package contains implementations of
+The DoubleML package is an implementation of the estimation procedure developed in "Double Machine Learning for Treatment and Causal Parameters" by Victor Chernozhukov, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, and Whitney Newey.
+The DoubleML package implements the double machine learning algorithm compatible with regression trees, boosted trees, random forest, lasso, ridge, and logistic regressions with an L-1 or L-2 penalty parameter.

 	The package contains 3 classes: ML2_Estimator, LassoLogitCV, and RidgeLogitCV.